 With nearly half of the United States imposing higher minimum wages starting in 2020, restaurants also need to focus on optimizing labor costs (especially as a percentage of sales).
 Labor is one of the largest restaurant operational costs, but it is also one of the most controllable.

 To optimize labor hiring and training costs, restaurant operators can turn to restaurant operations tools to reduce costs over time.
 By integrating POS system with an accounting and scheduling platform, labor and sales data can be used for smart forecasting.
-Tools like cloud-based scheduling and centralized mobile apps for employees can help make labor scheduling more efficient.
+Tools like cloud-based restaurant scheduling software and centralized mobile apps for employees can help make labor scheduling more efficient.
 And by connecting all of a restaurant’s up-to-date information, restaurant operators can track a daily payroll accrual and compare scheduled labor to actual numbers to proactively address any labor issues.

 3. Managing complex, rotating inventory